Kevin’s plan for the perfect cuppa

 All that talk about tea – now that we’re finished talking, I’m going straight to the kitchen to make myself a cup!

 Feeling inspired or also craving for a refreshing cuppa?
-Check out the fundraising event of the summer, Sensational Tea Party!
+Check out our delicious fundraising event, Sensational Tea Party!